Mohammad-ghiasi/users-task/README.md

 - **User Actions**: Each user has options to edit or delete.
 When the edit button is clicked, a modal opens to update user details.
 - **Modals**: The edit modal allows updating user details (like first name, last name, email, etc.) and saving them back to the backend.
 - **Toast Notifications**: Feedback is provided with toast notifications on success or failure of user actions (e.g., delete, save).
+- **Local Storage**: The user list is initially fetched from local storage.
+If no data is available, it falls back to the backend API to fetch the data.
+Updates and deletions are reflected both in the UI and stored in local storage.

 ## Development

 - To contribute to the project, create a new branch from `main`, implement your changes, and submit a pull request.
 - Follow best practices for clean, readable code, and adhere to the project's existing coding standards.

 ---

-Feel free to modify this template further depending on your project's exact details.
+Feel free to adjust the template further based on your specific needs!